Juan Matute Guimon: Personal life

 Juan's sister Paula Matute is also an international dressage rider and lives in Wellington.
 He has also a younger brother who does not compete.
 He is fluent in English Spanish and German.

+His wife, Paloma Zafrilla, participated in season 14 of Masterchef Spain.

 Heavy accident

 On Tuesday 5 May 2020 he was hospitalized with a Arteriovenous Malformation brain bleeding.
 When he had several headaches in the week before the accident, he felt unwell after he rode a horse.
 He then got off the horse, after which he collapsed.
 He was subsequently taken to hospital in a critical condition by helicopter to the La Paz Hospital in Madrid, where he was operated on for his brain haemorrhage.
 Juan was in an artificial coma for three weeks.
 On 3 July he left the hospital and was allowed to start his rehabilitation process.